 Below is a pic of my uncle Alroy at the erstwhile farm in Kandivali East with bullocks.
 This was back in the 80s.
 This area is now the famous Thakur village and Thakur Complex.
 And nope, one would think they got rich by selling all the land, but they didn’t.
 My grandparents and many other Kulbis had to sell their land because of our government’s Land Ceiling Act in the 1960’s and they barely got anything out of it.
 If only they had managed to hold on to the land a little longer, our lives would have been quite different.

 A lot of family picnics were had there, those were the good old days.
-Below is a pic of mom’s and dad’s family at Papa’s fields after they were married.
+Below is a pic of both sides of mom’s and dad’s family at Papa’s fields after they were married.

 The church feast was a really big event back in the day.
 Our church is Our Lady of Remedy in Poinsur.
 My great grandfather Joseph Braz Fonseca or ‘Braz Patil’ as he was called, who was the Patil of the village would have a grand feast.
 People from Bandra and surrounds would come by Bullock carts or Horse carriages to celebrate our church feast held on the 1st Sunday of May every year.